Enbridge Projects in Wisconsin

 Enbridge, Inc. and Enbridge Energy Partners (collectively referred to as “Enbridge”), own and operate a liquid petroleum pipeline system that spans approximately 3,200 miles across North America and has been in operation since 1950's.
 Detailed information on company ownership and structure is included on the company's websites at Enbridge Energy Partners or Enbridge.

-On August 31, 2020 Enbridge submitted updated wetland and waterway permit application materials.
-See application materials listed under Authorities.
+On August 31, 2020 Enbridge submitted updated wetland and waterway permit application materials for the proposed Line 5 relocation project.
+See application materials below, under Authorities.

 The US Department of Transportation regulates pipeline safety, construction, inspection, capacity expansion, and maintenance for all liquid petroleum pipelines through the Pipeline and Hazardous Materials Safety Administration (PHMSA).
 PHMSA is responsible for protecting the public and the environment by ensuring the safe and secure movement of hazardous materials (e.g., crude oil) to consumers by pipeline.
 PHMSA sets regulations that address safety in the design, construction, testing, operation, maintenance, and emergency response preparedness for crude oil pipelines and related facilities.